 Dr. Edward Werner

-Associate Professor & Director of the Ragone Center for Accounting Excellence, Online Master in Accounting, and Certificates in Accounting
+Associate Professor & Director of the Ragone Center for Accounting Excellence, Online Master in Accountancy, and Certificates in Accounting

 Office: BSB 215

 Professor Werner’s research interests include financial statement analysis, the role of financial accounting information and taxes in valuation, managerial discretion, analysts’ forecasts, and accounting for pensions.

 Research Interests: Pension Accounting; Financial Accounting Information and Decision Making; International Standard Convergence; and Financial and Tax Reporting Tradeoffs

 Courses Taught: Financial Accounting; Managerial Accounting; Financial Statement Analysis; Tax Accounting